clearlinux/clear-linux-documentation/source/guides/stacks/mers.rst

       git clone https://github.com/opencv/open_model_zoo.git ~/gva/open_model_zoo

 #.
 Use the Model Downloader tool of Open Model Zoo to download ready to use
    pre-trained models in IR format.

    .. note::

       If you are on a network with outbound proxies, you will need to configure set environment variables with the proxy server.
       Refer to the documentation on :ref:`proxy` for detailed steps.

-      On |CL| systems you will need the *python-extras* bundle (:command:`sudo swupd bundle-add python-extras`) for the downloader script to work.
+      On |CL| systems you will need the *python-extras* bundle.
+      Use :command:`sudo swupd bundle-add python-extras` for the downloader script to work.

    .. code:: bash

       cd ~/gva/open_model_zoo/tools/downloader
       python3 downloader.py --list ~/gva/gst-video-analytics/samples/model_downloader_configs/intel_models_for_samples.LST -o ~/gva/data/models/intel

 #.
 Copy a video file in h264 or mp4 format to :file:`~/gva/data/video`.
 Any
    video with cars, pedestrians, human bodies, and/or human faces can be used.